chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

     name = "bucket-name"

-    # endpoint (required): The endpoint for the region the bucket lives in.
+    # endpoint (required): The endpoint for the region the bucket lives in for Automate Version 3.x.y
+    # endpoint (required): For Automate Version 4.x.y, use this https://s3.amazonaws.com

     endpoint = "https://s3.amazonaws.com"

     # base_path (optional):  The path within the bucket where backups should be stored